 Big Data and Analytics are all the rage.
 But many businesses don’t take advantage of the opportunities for analyzing their data, and miss out on using them to improve their bottom line.
 In fact, a recent Forrester Consulting study found that data-driven companies are 58% more likely to beat revenue goals than non-data-driven companies.

-Join Dr. Julie Alig to learn the methods and skills to make sense of your company’s data, so that your company is part of that 58%.
+Join Dr. Julie Alig for just 2 hours a week to learn the methods and skills to make sense of your company’s data, so that your company is part of that 58%.
 Through six (6) in-depth live-online modules over 12 weeks, students will be given real-world business examples to independently investigate, and will include hands-on practice with real data.

 Enroll Today and Save $500!